 DOEE’S FREE BATTERY RECYCLING PROGRAM CHARGES FORWARD

-WASHINGTON, DC, Nov.
-01, 2023 (GLOBE NEWSWIRE) -- Today, the Department of Energy and Environment (DOEE) and Call2Recycle, Inc., launched the nation’s first Extended Producer Responsibility (EPR) all-battery recycling program that allows District residents, workers, and visitors to safely recycle their household batteries free of charge.
+WASHINGTON, DC, November 1, 2023 — Today, the Department of Energy and Environment (DOEE) and Call2Recycle, Inc., launched the nation’s first Extended Producer Responsibility (EPR) all-battery recycling program that allows District residents, workers, and visitors to safely recycle their household batteries free of charge.

 The District Battery Stewardship program will provide convenient drop-off locations for secure, accessible, and safe battery recycling at end-of-life for both single-use and rechargeable household batteries.
 The program was developed in compliance with the District’s Battery Stewardship Law and regulations.